cerebralvalley/compute-boilerplate/README.md

     * `/generate`
         * Endpoint that generates the response and returns it in the response, no streaming

-# Technical Default Implementations
+# Default Technical Implementations
 * Inference:
     * We assume an attention mask that allows all tokens to be attended to autoregressively!
         * Any other masking implementations, like sliding window, other other memory optimizations, are left as an exercise to the inferencer
     * We cache attention keys and values
         * If you'd like to make memory optimizations, feel free to tinker with this or disable!

-# Other Notes and Considerations
+# Notes and Considerations
 * You can inference each endpoint locally in `use.py` to ensure proper functionality and testing!
 * We use a CUDA GPU if it's available, otherwise defaults to the CPU
 * In `scripts/setup/sh`, we've provided a script to setup and install all necessary dependencies